 IBS - Now What?

-It’s important to speak with your doctor to get a formal diagnosis to first rule out colorectal cancer, celiac disease, Crohn’s disease or colitis.
-Ruling out structural issues before moving onto a physical assessment and series of questions related to functional gut disorders.
-Once you have a formal diagnosis, a dietitian can then help to create a strategic plan, specific the IBS, to help manage the symptoms and discomfort.
+It’s important to speak with your doctor to get a formal diagnosis.
+This includes ruling structural gut disorders such as colorectal cancer, celiac disease, crohn’s disease or colitis.
+Your doctor will complete a physical assessment and series of questions related to functional gut disorders.
+Once you have a formal diagnosis, a dietitian trained in this area, can then help to create a strategic plan to help manage the symptoms and discomfort.

-In clinic, it's not uncommon for me to see people eliminating foods on their own, cutting out a lot of foods that are unlikely to be an issue, but then have lingering trigger foods in the diet.
-People get frustrated about the restricted diet especially when symptoms don't seem to improve.
+In clinic, it's not uncommon for me to see people trialing various elimination diets on their own, cutting out a lot of foods that are unlikely to be an issue but then have lingering trigger foods causing them symptoms.
+People get frustrated about the restriction especially when symptoms don't seem to improve.

 Food First Treatment Options